dstodev/cmake-cxx/README.md

 | DEBUG   | Debug messages and above  |
 | TRACE   | Trace messages and above  |
 | (none)  | No logging.               |

+Release builds of the main application optimize out logging statements, so this variable has no effect.

 ## Helper Commands